AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc20-smart-contracts.md

 We’ve successfully staked 5 KSM!

-To summarize what we’ve achieved so far:
+To summarize what we’ve done so far:

-1. We transferred KSM tokens from Kusama to Shiden
+1. Transferred KSM tokens from Kusama to Shiden.
-2. We verified we can see and interact with those tokens via MetaMask
+2. Verified the tokens are present within MetaMask.
-3. We manipulated transferred tokens the same as any other ERC20 via a smart contract.
+3. Confirmed we are able to manipulate the XC20 tokens in the same way as other ERC20 tokens, via smart contract.